At Least 24 Memphis Police Officers Hurt In Protests After Deadly Shooting

 In another post, Sawyer said, "Don't judge Frayser without asking a community how it feels to mourn their youth over and over again."

-"No officers were injured" in that initial encounter, the agency says.
-But that shooting touched off outrage in Frayser, a predominantly black area in northern Memphis.
-The U.S. Marshals asked Memphis police for help, and officers who responded initially came to help with traffic.
+"No officers were injured" in that initial encounter, according to the TBI.
+But the fatal shooting touched off outrage in Frayser, a predominantly black area in northern Memphis.
+The U.S. Marshals asked Memphis police for help, and officers who responded initially came to assist with traffic.

 As residents gathered in the street near where the shooting occurred, police formed a human wall across the asphalt.
-Within hours, those officers were coming under assault, and deploying riot shields.
+Officers repeatedly ordered crowds of people off the streets.
+Within hours, however, violence broke out and police deployed riot shields.

 The situation escalated as people in the crowd began throwing rocks and bricks at officers, according to Memphis police.
-Officers repeatedly ordered crowds of people off the streets.
-Around 10 p.m., police began using tear gas against the protesters, according to the Daily Memphian.
+Around 10 p.m. local time, police began using tear gas against the protesters, according to the Daily Memphian.

 Just saw 2 guys smash a police car with a chair. @3onyourside pic.twitter.com/Am5dcL2V5i— Luke Jones (@LukeJonesTV) June 13, 2019

-Six wounded officers were taken to the hospital, Strickland said, adding that at least two journalists were also hurt, and "multiple" police cars were vandalized.
+Six wounded officers were taken to the hospital, Strickland said, adding that at least two journalists were also hurt and "multiple" police cars were vandalized.

 "A concrete wall outside a business was torn down.
 The windows were broken out at fire station 31," Strickland said.